keithbowes/lavalauncher/README.md

 [~leon_plickat/lavalauncher@lists.sr.ht](mailto:~leon_plickat/lavalauncher@lists.sr.ht)

-If you found this project on [GitHub](https://github.com/Leon-Plickat/LavaLauncher), you can use that platforms contribution workflow and bug tracking system, but beware that I may be slow to respond to anything but email and that development officially takes place over at [sourcehut](https://sr.ht/~leon_plickat/LavaLauncher/), the main hosting platform for this project.
+If you found this repository on GitHub, or any other forge I have mirrors of my projects on, note that I will not respond to messages from that forges issue system.
+Use the mailing list.

 ## Contributing